nidhidanayak/Drought-Prediction/README.md

 # Drought-Prediction
-This project develops and compares various classification models using R to predict drought intensity using USA 's meteorological data
+This project applies predictive modeling techniques using R to predict drought intensity using USA 's meteorological data